saucelabs/sauce-school/README.md

 ### 5. Add .md files and use [Claat](https://github.com/googlecodelabs/tools) to render an HTML page/ JSON file.
 <!-- -->
- Place a markdown file in a folder that is a child of _tools/ site_.
+ Place a markdown file in a folder called _tools/ site/codelabs_.
 Enter that folder and run the command `claat export <filename.md>` (e.g `claat export Module1_SeleniumJS.md`) to export it to a new directory with a .json file and index.html.

   **!IMPORTANT at the top of the .md file , you need to have project information with the id- this is what your file generated for the codelab will be named.
 Set it to the same name as your project directory (see below) of your codelab** (see below).